CS

 The Chery Tiggo 8 Super Hybrid features a 15.6-inch touchscreen paired with a 10.3-inch digital dash, while the Suzuki Vitara gets a 9-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Chery Tiggo 8 Super Hybrid stands out with Sony audio that you will not find on the Suzuki Vitara.
+The Chery Tiggo 8 Super Hybrid stands out with Sony audio and ambient lighting that you will not find on the Suzuki Vitara.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain